Wages Of Agro- Women Should Be Enhanced - UrduPoint

 Wages Of Agro- Women Should Be Enhanced

-The wages of female agriculture workers should be enhanced to optimum level as they are still working under worst conditions in the wake of COVID-19, Human Rights activist Ayub Malik said on Friday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Apr, 2020 ) :The wages of female agriculture workers should be enhanced to optimum level as they are still working under worst conditions in the wake of COVID-19, Human Rights activist Ayub Malik said on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Apr, 2020 ) :The wages of female agriculture workers should be enhanced to optimum level as they are still working under worst conditions in the wake of COVID-19, Human Rights activist Ayub Malik said.

 Talking to APP here, he also said that it was need of the hour to empowering and facilitating agro - women to end the menace of gender discrimination.